ipyramiddev/bri-pro/README.md

 ---

 Make sure you have insalled the following prerequisites in your development or production machine.

+-   `PHP v8.x` - [Download & install PHP](https://www.php.net/downloads.php) make sure that the PHP 8.x version has been installed on your machine.

+-   `Node v14` - [Download & install Node](https://nodejs.org/download/) make sure that the Nodejs 14.15 version has been installed on your machine.

 -   `Docker` - [Download & install Docker](https://docs.docker.com/get-docker/) make sure that the latest docker version has been installed on your machine.